If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 Even the most artistic individuals struggle with maintaining their creativity.
 If you want to enhance your creative spirit, consider taking nootropics.
 They act by steering the mind in a relaxed and free-flowing direction.

-Neutroceuticals affect the brain functions associated with creativity such as focus, relaxation, and mood.
+Neutraceuticals affect the brain functions associated with creativity such as focus, relaxation and mood.

 Cognitive functions tend to decline as you age.
 Memory loss is one of the early symptoms of cognitive decline.